Europe’s renowned tech hub is gaining tremendous popularity recently. Expats love it, but is Lisbon still cheap? Let’s compare!

 Is Lisbon still cheap?

 Before we begin, you should know that this article is from the point of view of an average working person.
-We’d like to assume that they earn an average gross income of around €1500, nearly €1200 a month after tax.
-And let’s not forget that many people in Lisbon also earn only the Portuguese minimum wage, €705 a month.
+We’d like to assume that they earn an average gross income of around €1,700, nearly €1,500 a month after tax.
+And let’s not forget that some people in Lisbon also earn only the Portuguese minimum wage, €760 a month.

-Of course, this doesn’t represent all Lisboetas, as many highly-skilled workers earn significantly more.
-Thanks to the innumerable business opportunities and favorable environment for digital nomads, many people can make a lot higher.
+Of course, this doesn’t represent all Lisboetas, as many highly skilled workers earn significantly more.
+Thanks to the innumerable business opportunities and favorable environment for digital nomads, many people earn up to €3,000.

-Let’s also look at the inflation statistics from the last three years to gain some perspective.
-The rate was 0.34% in 2019 and -0.01% in 2020, much lower.
-After which it increased to 1.27% in 2021 and currently is the highest it’s been in thirty-seven years.
-Consequently, someone who’s lived in Portugal for the last two decades would feel a difference in their pockets.
+Since inflation is the highest it’s been in thirty-seven years, someone who’s lived in Portugal for the last two decades would feel a difference in their pockets.

 However, Portugal isn’t the only country facing economic challenges.
 Prices are rising worldwide, and it’s something a commoner has little to no control over.
+Although this is much higher than what Portugal is used to, global inflation has hit the world like a storm.
+And our country remains one of the least impacted.

 Keeping this information in mind, let’s begin talking about how the cost of living in Portugal has changed.